Black pregnant women face a mortality crisis—and now a pandemic. Can tech help?

 “I had a small breakdown the first time my midwife texted to let me know our next session would be virtual,” says Leslie Lissaint, who is 22 weeks pregnant.
 She and her husband are expecting their first child, but like many, COVID-19 has drastically shifted their plans.

-She still intends to deliver at home—a growing trend among Black women—hoping to avoid racial discrimination and the heightened risk of illness that accompanies COVID-19.
+She still intends to deliver at home—a growing trend among black women—hoping to avoid racial discrimination and the heightened risk of illness that accompanies COVID-19.
 Lissaint wants to be accompanied by a midwife, a medical professional with the time to give her attentive personalized care, answer questions, and advocate for her if needed.

-Lissaint knows that even pre-coronavirus, Black women are three to four times more likely to die due to pregnancy-related causes than white women and often report experiencing mistreatment during care.
-She’s found online advocacy groups and storytelling opportunities, like Black Mamas Matter Alliance and Natalstories—a podcast docuseries about giving birth while Black—that provide community, knowledge, and support when so much about birth for Black women is unpredictable.
+Lissaint knows that even pre-coronavirus, black women are three to four times more likely to die due to pregnancy-related causes than white women and often report experiencing mistreatment during care.
+She’s found online advocacy groups and storytelling opportunities, like Black Mamas Matter Alliance and Natal—a podcast docuseries about giving birth while black—that provide community, knowledge, and support when so much about birth for black women is unpredictable.

-“It provides peace of mind that Black women can give birth during a pandemic, that we can collectively trust our bodies to birth a healthy baby,” Lissaint says.
+“It provides peace of mind that black women can give birth during a pandemic, that we can collectively trust our bodies to birth a healthy baby,” Lissaint says.
 “I have a few friends who are currently pregnant, and we are in a group chat together, sharing stories and asking questions.”

-Only recently has research caught up to Black women’s first-hand accounts of medical mistreatment and complications.
-Now, the Black community’s disproportionate risk for COVID-19 contraction and hospitalization has elevated these concerns.
-The parallels between denying Black women life-saving postpartum care and withholding the larger Black community’s access to vital testing and treatment for COVID-19 indicate the extent of racial inequality in healthcare.
-But there’s reason to believe that technology platforms and tools aiming to support people during pregnancy might help reduce the risk for Black women birthing during a pandemic—only if they’re built with Black women’s specific needs in mind.
+Only recently has research caught up to black women’s firsthand accounts of medical mistreatment and complications.
+Now, the black community’s disproportionate risk for COVID-19 contraction and hospitalization has elevated these concerns.
+The parallels between denying black women lifesaving postpartum care and withholding the larger black community’s access to vital testing and treatment for COVID-19 indicate the extent of racial inequality in healthcare.
+But there’s reason to believe that technology platforms and tools aiming to support people during pregnancy might help reduce the risk for black women birthing during a pandemic—only if they’re built with black women’s specific needs in mind.

 A young mother’s premonition

-The pandemic is already increasing the risk for Black women during childbirth.
+The pandemic is already increasing the risk for black women during childbirth.

 For instance, Amber Rose Issacs died on April 21st after an emergency C-section due to being diagnosed with HELLP syndrome, an urgent pregnancy complication that affects the blood and liver—just four days after tweeting about the incompetence of the medical team at her local Bronx hospital.